 A Fleet Management System can include many functions:

-FMS Gateway is a device that connects to one or more vehicle CAN-Bus and collects information about the vehicles operation.
+FMS Gateway is a device that connects to one or more vehicle CAN-Buses and collects information about the vehicles operation.
 This information is available on standardized output format regulated by the corresponding FMS Standard documentation.

-The FMS Gateway default output protocol is CAN as defined in the standard but there are manufacturers who make serial (RS232 based) output protocol available in there devices.
+The FMS Gateway default output protocol is CAN as defined in the standard but there are manufacturers who make serial (RS232 based) output protocol available in their devices.
 The Inventure FMS Gateway is much more than a simple protocol converter, since it contains special algorithms e.g. for fuel consumption calculations and for driving style estimation.

 Contactless CAN interface ensures safe data read from vehicle CAN bus without any disruption.
 This way any warranty and safety issues can be avoided.
 The non-galvanic (galvanic isolated) connection guarantees that no signal to be sent back to vehicle CAN bus.